 The 2011-2012 season was keyed by Emma Ivory-Ganja, who was named Pac-12 Conference Newcomer of the Year for diving after a very successful freshman campaign which saw her finish third on both 3M and Platform at the conference meet.
 Ivory-Ganja also set a new meet record on 3M at the Pac-12 Championships and narrowly miss a spot at the NCAA Championships after placing fourth on Platform at the Zone E meet.
 Ivory-Ganja and 2011 graduate Winn also competed at the U.S. Olympic Trials.

-Last year, the UCLA diving team sent its first Bruin to the NCAA Championships since 2009 when Ivory-Ganja qualified by virtue of her fourth-place finish in the 3-Meter at the NCAA Zone E Championships.
+In 2012-2013, the UCLA diving team sent its first Bruin to the NCAA Championships since 2009 when Ivory-Ganja qualified by virtue of her fourth-place finish in the 3-Meter at the NCAA Zone E Championships.
 At NCAA's, Ivory-Ganja won the B Final of the 3-Meter event and was also seventh in the Platform, to earn her First Team All-America status, and 29th in the 1-Meter.
 Ivory-Ganja, the only diver to post three Top 5 finishes at last year's NCAA Zones (fourth in Platform, fifth in 1M), was one of three Bruins to participate in the event.
 Vale's best showing was 21st in the 3-Meter, while Guzman's top performance was 24th in the 3M.
 Montana Monahan qualified for the Senior Nationals, finishing 21st in the Platform event.